 The Linksys, on the other hand, uses dynamic backhaul — it uses any of its three bands as backhaul at any given time.
 As a result, all of these bands are also generally available to clients.
 That’s a good thing.

 The catch is that the backhaul link can get pretty slow, especially when you place the hardware units far enough to pick the 2.4GHz band as backhaul.
-So, in a fully wireless setup, the Linksys can be quite slow.
+So, in a fully wireless setup, the Linksys can be pretty slow.

 However, if you choose to use network cables to link the hardware, the Linksys will have much higher bandwidth than the Orbi, thanks to the fact all of its bands are now available for clients to connect.